What are 802.11 Standards?

 802.11a: Legacy 5 GHz Wi-Fi

 It may seem odd that 802.11b is "Wi-Fi 1" instead of 802.11a.
-The reason for this is that 802.11b radios were cheaper and grew in adoption quicker, even though the standards were released in the same year.
-802.11a mostly saw adoption with businesses, while 802.11b saw more widespread general use.
+The reason for this is that 802.11b radios were cheaper and grew in adoption quickly, even though the standards were released in the same year.
+802.11a mostly saw adoption by businesses, while 802.11b saw more widespread general use.

 802.11b: Legacy 2.4 GHz Wi-Fi